13 Signs You’re one of the Fae (The Fairies)

 Poor Bridget Cleary, in 1895 she was burned alive by her husband in front of witnesses because they believed she was a ‘changeling’ a fairy substitute for the real Bridget, abducted by the fairies.

 My novel, Cailleach, is about a family of women with special abilities or powers, such as healing, second sight, and communication with the other world.
 In Ireland they would be known traditionally as Bean Feasa meaning Wise Women.
 The story, a quest narrative, is contemporary gothic, with paranormal elements, or magic realism tale.
 It’s inspired by Irish folklore, mythology, and the landscape I grew up in.
 In particular that of the Sliabh an Iarainn mountain, my fathers home.
 Where I spent much of my childhood.

 You only have to look at Irish attitudes and laws around fairy trees and forts as well as the still prominent role of healers to see Ireland is like that.
-For those who don’t know, fairy trees and forts (any ring of trees) are protected by law in Ireland and there’s not many people would feel comfortable with damaging as much as a twig in one in case it would bring them bad luck.
+For those who don’t know, fairy trees and forts (any ring of trees) are protected by law in Ireland and there’s not many people would feel comfortable with damaging as much as a twig in case it would bring them bad luck.
 We think we don’t believe these things but superstitions run deep.
 This wonderful quote illustrates this quite well…

 Among the characters in my novel are otherworld creatures but also humans with close ties to the otherworld.
-The ties vary but I’ve often been struck in real life by people who have what you might call ‘the look.‘ Much like some people remind me of birds there are some I would call fairy people, a look, oh yes, but also a way of going on, which is a definition of culture in itself is it not?
-Where did they come from these people?
+And I have at times been struck in real life by people with what you might call ‘the look.‘ Much like some people remind me of birds there are some I would call fairy people, a look, oh yes, but also a way of going on, which is a definition of culture in itself is it not?
+Where did they come from?
 My idea of what they are, is almost certainly not mine at all.